starwindz/swos-port/docs/ida2asm.md

 the beginning of the project.

 That's how second parser version came to be, written in C\++ with ultimate performance in mind.
-This approach is reflected in a specially constructed tokenizer (see next section), cache-friendly structures and multi-threaded parser.
+This approach is reflected in a specially constructed tokenizer (see next section), minimization of heap allocations, cache-friendly structures and multi-threaded parser.

 The end result was stunning: ~30ms on average to process `swos.asm` on an i7-7700K :)